 Number of Medical Personnel

-Total manpower of the Military Medical Service (all components) consists of: 760 doctors, 150 nurses and 1500 paramedics as well as 8500 civilian medical professionals.
+Total manpower of the Military Medical Service (all components) consists of 760 doctors, 150 nurses and 1500 paramedics as well as 8500 civilian medical professionals.

-Military medical potential is organized to provide the best possible standards of medical care as well as the continuity of healthcare and evacuation activities (Role 0 – Role 4).
+The military medical potential is organized to provide the best possible standards of medical care as well as the continuity of healthcare and evacuation activities (Role 0 – Role 4).
 The equipment of Role 1-3 include:

 - mobile dressing rooms 20’ft container with tents (Role 1)